MaciejWas/tcp-messenger/README.md

         )
     )

-threadDelay 1000 -- wait for server to start
+threadDelay 1000 -- wait for the server to start

 -- Start a client which sends a single request let clientOpts = ClientOpts {serverHost = "localhost", serverPort = 44551}